ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 # architecture

 To build and run this modern, complex project we opted to use the AWS platform.
-At JWorks we have been investing our time and resources for more then a year now in order to build up our AWS portfolio.
+At JWorks we have been investing our effort and resources for a considerable amount of time in order to build up our AWS portfolio.
 This means we work on building up the AWS skills of our people and in parallel we work on building up our portfolio of AWS enabled solutions.
 We have worked out several reference architectures that we prefer to use now.
 The advantage of these architectures is that every consultant within our unit knows how to use them and develop applications using them.